 The Wits Business School Master of Business Administration candidates are permitted to attend and participate in electives abroad, instead of attending the three local elective courses at WBS, through the Partners in International Management (PIM) membership agreements which WBS holds.
 WBS MBA candidates who go on international exchange select electives at our partner schools have no prior knowledge over the names and content of the electives as they are only enabled to select them once they arrive at these schools worldwide.
-The purpose of this course is to serve as registration housing vehicles to enable such candidates to complete the registration requirements of the CLM Faculty and to allow WBS to record that the candidates have passed three electives are recorded as pass / fail).
+The purpose of this course is to serve as registration housing vehicles to enable such candidates to complete the registration requirements of the CLM Faculty and to allow WBS to record that the candidates have passed three electives and therefore have met the requirements for their total electives on the MBA programme (these electives are recorded as pass / fail).
 No mark is recorded on the candidate's transcript.